What is Commercial Law?

 Average salary in commercial law

 A newly qualified solicitor in a firm outside of the city or smaller commercial practice may expect to earn around £25,000 to £40,000.
 An average commercial solicitor salary in London is anything from £40,000 to £90,000 based on five years’ experience according to Reed.co.uk.
-For those with over ten years' experience, earnings can range from £65,000 to £1,000,000.
+For those with over ten years' experience, a commercial lawyer salary can range from £65,000 to £1,000,000.
 Those based in London and bigger cities will often earn more too.
+These estimations are ever changing with the landscape of the job market.
+Be sure to regularly check average salaries when applying for roles.

 Commercial law services